website

 Causes of Shoulder Injuries

-• First of all, overusing your shoulder makes it injury-prone.
+• First of all, overusing your shoulder makes it prone to injury.
 Just like any other body part, repetitive overuse of the shoulder will increase strain in your muscles, which will eventually impact your shoulder health.
-You will see a lot of athletes facing overuse injuries alongside people whose job requires heavy lifting and other such intense activities.
+You will see many athletes facing overuse injuries alongside individuals whose jobs require heavy lifting and other intense activities.

-• Trauma-associated injuries usually happen when your shoulder has a direct impact, like falling on an outstretched arm can lead to fractures or dislocations.
+• Trauma-associated injuries usually happen when your shoulder is directly impacted, such as falling on an outstretched arm, which can lead to fractures or dislocations.

 • Degenerative injuries are also common, and their symptoms appear frequently in older people.